Vinayreddy0611/MvcMovie/MvcMovie/README.txt

 Started a new project called "MvcMovie"
 Followed all the tutorials and given codes and successfully installed the visual studio.
+Then removed the option of debugging in the app.

 STEP2:
 Add a controller to an ASP.NET Core MVC application.

 added the helloworld controller and that must be added to the original project file.
 Modified the names as per my personal use.
+Checked the output of the file to view the default action method and changed it to welcome when entered the port number.

 Comments: